Find a Job You Really Want In

 We decided to go directly to the source: The Bureau of Labor Statistics.

-After scrounging through the Bureau of Labor Statistics, we discovered that Obstetricians And Gynecologists are the highest paid people in Washington.
+After scrounging through the Bureau of Labor Statistics, we discovered that Anesthesiologists are the highest paid people in Washington.

 Here’s a quick look at the top ten highest paying jobs in Washington:

 Everyone’s favorite dentists place number 11 on the list of highest paid professions in the Evergreen State.
 So the next time you sit there while they drill you can dwell on the fact that they are getting extremely well paid for it.